iAlexeze/docker-multi-server-monitoring/README.md

 A log aggregation system that stores and manages logs collected by Promtail.
 Loki integrates with Grafana for querying and visualization.

 #### **Promtail**
 A log shipping agent that forwards logs to Loki.
-It is deployed on both the main server and agent servers.
+It is deployed on both the control server and agent servers.

 ### Deployment Instructions

-#### 1. Setup on the Main Server (STG01)
+#### 1. Setup on the Control Server (STG01)

-1. Clone the repository configurations to the main server:
+1. Clone the repository configurations to the control server:
    ```bash
    git clone <https://repo-url>
    ```